RayDudexD/JellyBeansMod/README.md

 # JellyBeansMod
-so this is an old project back when i had an identity crysis and i was under the nickname reflexzee
+## so this is an old project back when i had an identity crysis and i was under the nickname reflexzee
+## honestly i dont care what will u do with this mod